MercuryTechnologies/hs-temporal-sdk/README.md

 [Temporal](https://temporal.io) is a durable execution system that transparently makes your code durable, fault-tolerant, and simple.

-"Temporal Haskell SDK" is the framework for authoring workflows and activities using the Haskell programming language with the GHC compiler.

-This SDK requires Temporal Server >= 1.20
+This project provides an unofficial Haskell SDK along with supporting packages for authoring workflows and activities.

+> [!WARNING]
+> This project is still under heavy development.
+It is in production use at [Mercury](https://mercury.com), but we currently make no stability guarantees for
+> external users of the project.

 For documentation and samples, see: